Real Estate Commission: Overview

-The Real Estate Commission is comprised of five members appointed by the Governor.
-Four of the members are licensed New Mexico real estate brokers and one is a non-broker public member appointed to bring a consumer perspective to the Commission.
+The New Mexico Real Estate Commission is comprised of five members appointed by the Governor.
+Four of the members are licensed New Mexico real estate brokers, and one is a non-broker public member appointed to bring a consumer perspective to the Commission.

 The Commission’s primary responsibilities include: